Sergei Tchoban

-Sergei Tchoban (German: Sergej Tschoban; born 9 October 1962) is a German Architect and artist working in various cities in Europe.
-He is managing director of the architectural firm TCHOBAN VOSS Architekten and founder of the Tchoban Foundation, which has been based in the Museum for Architectural Drawing in Berlin, built for this purpose, since 2013.
-He is a member of the Association of German Architects (BDA) and the architectural associations in Hamburg and Berlin.
-Tchoban is the recipient of architectural awards and a participant in various architectural exhibitions.
+Sergei Tchoban (Сергей Чобан, Sergej Tschoban; born 9 October 1962 in Saint Petersburg) is a Russo-German architect and artist.
+He is a managing partner of the architectural firm TCHOBAN VOSS Architekten and founder of the Tchoban Foundation, which has been based in the Museum for Architectural Drawing in Berlin since 2013.
+Tchoban is member of the Association of German Architects (BDA) and the architectural associations in Hamburg and Berlin.

 Biography

-Sergei Tchoban was born in Leningrad, Soviet Union (now Saint Petersburg, Russia) into a family of scientists.

-His father, Enver Abdurakhmanovich Choban, was a physicist and professor at the Polytechnic University, and his mother, Irina Solomonovna Choban, worked there as a turbine engineer.
+Tchoban was born in St. Petersburg (back then Leningrad) into a family of scientists.
+His father, Enver Abdurakhmanovich Tchoban, was a physicist and professor at the Polytechnic University, and his mother, Irina Solomonovna Choban, worked there as a turbine engineer.
 His grandfather, Solomon Abramovich Kantor, was also a professor at the Polytechnic University.

 From 1973 to 1980, Tchoban attended the Middle Art School of the Academy of Arts, and from 1980 to 1986 he studied at the Architecture Faculty of the State Academic Repin Institute of Painting, Sculpture and Architecture (class of Sergei Speranski and Valeryan Volonsevich).
 After graduating, he worked in the architectural workshop of Weniamin Fabrizkij until 1989, when he started working as a freelance architect in Leningrad.